Marshal General of France

 Marshal General of France, originally "Marshal General of the King's camps and armies" (maréchal général des camps et armées du roi), was a title given to signify that the recipient had authority over all of the French armies, in the days when a Marshal of France usually governed only one army.

-This dignity was bestowed only on Marshals of France, usually when the dignity of Constable of France was unavailable or, after 1626, suppressed.
+This title was bestowed only on Marshals of France, usually when the title of Constable of France was unavailable or, after 1626, suppressed.
+Unlike the title of marshal, marshal general was rarely granted to active military commanders.
+Rather, especially in the 18th and 19th centuries, it was an end-of-career reward for particularly deserving or loyal marshals.

 List of titleholders

-There have only been six holders of this title in the history of France:

-Five in the pre-revolutionary kingdom of France:
+Six in the pre-revolutionary kingdom of France: